 How are "health professional schools” and "other academic components" defined?

-A “health professional school" is an accredited public or non-profit private school that provides training leading to a degree related to the health sciences granted by that school (e.g., Ph.D., M.D., D.D.S., M.P.T., D.C., N.D., B.S.N., or equivalent degree).
+A “health professional school" is an accredited public or non-profit private school that confers a terminal degree related to the health sciences granted by that provides training leading to a degree related to the health sciences granted by that school (e.g., Ph.D., M.D., D.D.S., M.P.T., D.C., N.D., B.S.N., or equivalent degree).
 Health professional schools include schools or colleges of medicine, dentistry, osteopathy, pharmacy, nursing, veterinary medicine, public health, optometry, allied health, chiropractic and podiatry.

 "Other academic components" means all schools, colleges, and free-standing institutes of the institution EXCEPT the health professional schools listed above, taken as a single component.